wp-api-libraries/wp-simpleinout-api/README.md

 # wp-simpleinout-api
-A WordPress library for Bannatag API
+A WordPress library for [Simple In/Out API](https://www.simpleinout.com/en/developers)